jmcveigh/p5-moose-design-patterns/README.md

-# perl-design-patterns
+# p5-moose-design patterns

-This is a repository used to store my Perl design patterns utilizing Moose.
+This is my, entirely unique, collection of Perl Design Patterns based on Moose!

 Creational patterns
 -------------------